 Unilateral exercises provide the same benefits as their bilateral counterparts with half the compressive force on the spine and an added stability requirement.
 Two-legged squats and deadlifts certainly aren’t dead, as some have claimed.
 The key is to strike an appropriate balance.

-Verdict: A one-to-one ratio of unilateral to bilateral lower body exercise is just right.
+Verdict: A one-to-one ratio of unilateral to bilateral lower-body exercise should work well for most clients.
 Pair a bilateral knee-dominant exercise with a unilateral hip-dominant exercise in one session, and flip-flop movement patterns in the next.

-Anything over 6 reps is cardio, and we all know how cardio destroys gains … Right?
+Anything over six reps is cardio, and we all know how cardio destroys gains .
+Can I hear an amen?

-Verdict: Hit multiple rep ranges (low, medium, high, super high) throughout the course of a week or training cycle.
+Verdict: Hit multiple rep ranges (low, medium, high, super-high) throughout the week, or vary them from one training cycle to the next.

-Verdict: On top of the big full-body lifts, throw in a couple of direct core exercises that address each client’s needs and goals.
+Verdict: On top of the full-body lifts, select direct core exercises that address each client’s needs and goals.

 On one side, you’ll find experts (along with “experts”) who argue that the purpose of the core is to prevent motion, not create it .
-You see, the human spine is like a credit card.
-Repeatedly bending and twisting it will, over time, cause it to snap right in half… Right?
+The most extreme will compare the human spine to a credit card, and repeatedly bending and twisting it will, over time, cause it to snap.

 Verdict: Use a mix of metabolic resistance training (with appropriate exercise selection) and traditional cardio.

-For the middle ground, a regular heart rate monitor provides a ton of information and can be purchased for well under $50.
+For the middle ground, a basic heart-rate monitor provides useful information for as little as $50.

 Never forego an entire training methodology simply because one expert, in an effort to get attention, insists on its uselessness.
-Avoid such polarization and debates on fitness topics.
-Instead, keep an open mind and stick to the middle of the road is the most defensible position on most issues.
+Avoid such polarizing debates on fitness topics.
+When you keep an open mind, you’ll find that the middle of the road is the most defensible position on most issues.
 By exposing your clients to a full range of training stimuli, you improve their health and fitness in multiple ways, and give them reasons to look forward to your training sessions.

 What to do next?